pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 1. Use an example and fill in the values based on the meta information from the tile.
 For brevity, this `product.yml` is a basic example for `healthwatch`.

-{% code_snippet 'pivotal/platform-automation', 'product-configuration' %}
+{% code_snippet 'examples', 'product-configuration' %}

 Included below is a list of properties that can be set in the `product.yml` and a link to the API documentation explaining the properties.